NitikaNahata/Marketing_Campaign/README.md

 # Project Overview:

 The notebook MARKETING_CAMPAIGN_A_B_TESTING.ipynb performs an in-depth analysis of marketing campaign data, focusing on:
-1)Comparison of conversion rates between different test groups 2)Analysis of ad exposure and its correlation with conversion 3)Examination of temporal patterns in ad effectiveness
+1) - Comparison of conversion rates between different test groups 2)- Analysis of ad exposure and its correlation with conversion
+3) - Examination of temporal patterns in ad effectiveness

 Key Features
 -1)Data loading and preprocessing